 “We reached the wolf in time to watch a fierce green fire dying in her eyes.
 I realized then, and have known ever since, that there was something new to me in those eyes.
 I was young then, and full of trigger-itch; I thought that because fewer wolves meant more deer, that no wolves would mean hunters' paradise.
 But after seeing the green fire die, I sensed that neither the wolf nor the mountain agreed with such a view.”

-When Aldo Leopold, the American hunter turned conservationist, shot his last wolf, his relationship with the natural world changed, and he went onto coin the term thinking like a mountain.
-To think like a mountain means having an understanding and appreciation for all living organisms and their interconnectedness, from the tiniest of bacteria to an apex predator.
+When Aldo Leopold, the American hunter turned conservationist, shot his last wolf, his relationship with the natural world changed profoundly and he went on to coin the term Thinking Like a Mountain.
+To think like a mountain means having an understanding and appreciation for all living organisms and their interconnectedness, from the tiniest of bacteria to an apex predator and everything in between.

-- Be the first to hear about new products and events.
+- Receive news about rewilding products and events.

 - Add your voice to ours making the case for a wilder Scotland stronger.

 - Have the opportunity to invest in and support our work.